 Bugsy was opening a new operation on the Las Vegas Strip.
 He needed some new acts.
 Bugsy asked Jesse, Can you sing?
 Only hymns, Jesse replied.
 No Good, said Bugsy.
 Can you dance, Bugsy asked.
 I can do a fast shuffle out of town, said Jesse.
 Doesn’t work me, said Bugsy.
 What can you do, asked Bugsy.
 Jesse replied, well, I’ve got this gang, or half a gang.
 The other half’s in prison.
 We rob banks.
 Gang, asked Bugsy.
 I already got a guy with a gang, named Sinatra.
 Finally, Bugsy Siegal advised Jesse James to leave Las Vegas, go out on the road, and work up an act.
 He assured Jesse, no matter if Jesse was wheeled back into his showroom on a gurney, Bugsy would hold open a spot for Jesse in his show.

 So Jesse James disappeared from Las Vegas.
-He hit the rode, disguising himself as J. Frank Dalton.
+He hit the road, disguising himself as J. Frank Dalton.
 Then he got the idea to make himself famous – as himself.
 He got some roadies, and together they wheeled Jesse all around America on a gurney, whipping up a crowd of gullible curiosity seekers.
 By the time Jesse James had perfected his act and felt ready to return to Las Vegas, Bugsy Siegal had been murdered.
 Ted Binion was dead.
 And Larry, Curley, & Moe were gone.

 Jesse James died anonymously, as J. Frank Dalton.
 His show biz career never did get off the ground.
 But thank goodness for all those pictures of him that have survived the years.
 Without them, people would probably think he actually was killed by Bob Ford.